wwalker/log_bleach/README.md

 The lines we taught it, and others like them are now quietly discarded by log_bleach.

-Keep running log_bleach and then log_bleach --add-content until log_bleach
+Keep running "log_bleach" and then "log_bleach --add-content" until "log_bleach"
 is quietly discarding all the irrelevant lines from your log; leaving you with only the relevant lines to analyze.

 # INSTALL
-1. Have Ruby available (even 1.8.7) with YAML (shoudl be built in with any Ruby version).
+1. Have Ruby available (even 1.8.7) with YAML (should be built in with any Ruby version).
 1. Have perl 5.x available, install perl's YAML library (yum install perl-YAML).
 1. Install it:

     git clone https://github.com/wwalker/log_bleach.git
     cd log_bleach
     ln -s `pwd`/log_bleach ~/bin/